On matrices in finite free position: Additive finite free complementary pairs

 \subsection{Triangular matrices}

-In this subsection we exhibit an additive complementary pair within the ring of upper triangular matrices. \begin{theorem} Let $\UT \subseteq \Cnn$ be the family of $n \times n$ upper triangular matrices and let $\PBUT \subseteq \Cnn$ be the family of $n \times n$ upper triangular matrices with constant diagonal.
+In this subsection we exhibit an additive complementary pair within the ring of upper triangular matrices. \begin{theorem} Let $\UT \subseteq \Cnn$ be the family of $n \times n$ upper triangular matrices and let $\PBUT \subseteq \Cnn$ be the family of $n \times n$ upper triangular matrices with constant diagonal, i.e., matrices which can be written as the sum of a nilpotent and a scalar matrix.
 Then $\UT$ and $\PBUT$ form an additive complementary pair.

 Analogously, the lower triangular matrices $\LT$ and $\PBLT$ form an additive complementary pair. \end{theorem} \begin{proof}